Dennis Báthory-Kitsz: We Are All Mozart

 The We Are All Mozart project (WAAM) demanded a finished commissioned composition each day in year 2007.
 Not a complete success the project received a 100 commissions which Dennis Báthory-Kitsz completed.

 Erzsébet: The Opera

-In 1987 Dennis Bathory-Kitsz was planning to write an opera about Elizabeth Bathory, a Hungarian ruler.
-Dennis created the "Erzsébet: The Opera" website in 1996 which was featured at Microsoft’s old home page it received millions of hits in one week.
+In 1987 Dennis Bathory-Kitsz was planning to write an opera about Elizabeth Bathory, a Hungarian ruler which considered to be the most profiled female serial killer in all of history.
+Bathory-Kitsz created the "Erzsébet: The Opera" website in 1996, which was featured at Microsoft's old home page; it received millions of hits in one week.
 People submitted articles, artwork and novels for the website.
 The first article on Erzsébet: The Opera was published in "Requiem" in France in 1998.
-In 2001 a team from The Travel Channel found the website and sent Dennis Bathory-Kitsz to Cachtice in Slovakia for a show called "World’s Bloodiest Dungeons" A clip of the opera was on "Deadly Women" a show aired in 2004 on The Discovery Channel.
+In 2001 a team from The Travel Channel found the website and sent Dennis Bathory-Kitsz to Cachtice in Slovakia for a show called "World’s Bloodiest Dungeons".
+A clip of the makings of the opera behind the scenes was on "Deadly Women" a show aired in 2004 on The Discovery Channel.
 The entire opera was produced by the composer in 2011.